tfulanchan/kau-docs/docs/486/ch7.md

 disruptive innovations
 + The nature of the innovation determines whether established companies ornew entrants eventually win the competitive war in the market.

-+ Inevery industry, there isarate ofimprovement in products that customers canfully utilize oruse.
++ In every industry, there is a rate of improvement in products that customers can fully utilize oruse.
-+ However, inmost industries, the pace oftechnological progress almost always outstrips the ability of customers in any given tierofthemarket touseit.
++ However, inmost industries, the pace of technological progress almost always outstrips the ability of customers in any given tier of the market touseit.
-+ Partly because companies keep trying to make better products that they can sellforhigher profit margins to their most demanding, high-end customers.
++ Partly because companies keep trying to make better products that they can sell for higher profit margins to their most demanding, high-end customers.
 + This creates aserious problem forestablished companies making such product
 + This creates opportunities fornew entrants toenter the market
 + With products with fewer features and lower specifications,
-+ First selling them tocustomers atthelowest market, who the least attractive customers toestablished companies,
++ First selling them tocustomers atthelowest market, who the least attractive customers to established companies,
-+ But moving upwards toinclude the high end customers, who are more profitable customers fortheestablished companies
++ But moving upwards toinclude the high end customers, who are more profitable customers for the established companies

 A sustaining innovation is:
 + Targets those demanding, high-end customers, with better performance than previously available.Whether performance isan incremental improvement orabreakthrough improvement.